tweag/lagoon/src/backend/README.md

 # Backend library

-Datalake core library.
+Lagoon core library.
 For downstream applications please use the [interface](../interface) library.